-The Tambo River is currently fishing exceptionally well as we move through the dynamic autumn transition, but capitalizing on the bite requires careful planning and strict timing.
-The prime fishing window is highly concentrated from first light until late morning.
-By midday, prevailing easterly sea breezes typically funnel up the lower reaches from the Silt Jetties through to Johnsonville.
-This wind pushes against the river's current, creating a nasty, short-period chop that makes boat control difficult, creates a problematic bow in your line, and effectively shuts down the light-tackle finesse bite.
+The Tambo River is currently fishing exceptionally well as we move deep into the autumn transition, but capitalizing on the bite requires strict timing and strategic planning.
+The prevailing weather patterns dictate your success on this system right now.
+Anglers should be prepared for a highly concentrated prime fishing window from first light until late morning.
+By midday, prevailing easterly sea breezes typically begin to funnel up the lower reaches, particularly from the Silt Jetties through to Johnsonville.
+This wind pushes aggressively against the river's current, creating a nasty, short-period chop.
+Not only does this make boat control incredibly difficult, but it also creates a problematic bow in your line that effectively shuts down the light-tackle finesse bite.
+Plan to be on the water in the dark, fish hard through the morning, and be off the water or tucked into a sheltered bend by lunch.

 π£Nautrek